camlischke1/sans-index-template/sec660-gxpn/notes.md

                     - address of Process Environment Block PEB
                         - PEB contains process-specfici information including base address of the image, heap address, and imported modules
     - Structured Exception Handling SEH
+        - held at FS:0x00
         - if exception occurs, Windows OS uses callback function to handle the exception
             - callback function is defined in TIB
         - an entire chain of what to do in the case of exceptions is defined
             - if none of these contraints are met, an unhandled exception will terminate process
             - If the end of the SEH chain is reached, the Windows Unhandled_Exception_Handler handles the exception, typically terminating the process
         - ESP+8 is holding a pointer back to the "next structured exception handling" (NSEH) position on the stack associated with this SEH call
+        - EXAMPLE:
+            1. If that handler can handle whatever exception is being experienced, then the SEH process should stop at that point.
+If the handler cannot handle the exception, execution of the SEH process continues by going to the next structured exception handler (NSEH) pointer to the next handler on the stack.
+            2. The top line of the, address 0x0012FF5C, holds the NSEH, the pointer to address 0x0012FFB0.
+The pointer points down to the location on the stack that is the next handler's NSEH position.
+            3. This one is holds the pointer, 0xFFFFFFFF, indicating the end of the chain.
+The address right below 0xFFFFFFFF is the final SE Handler on this thread's stack.
     - WOW64
         - set of DLLs used to translate 32-bit applications on a 64-bit machine
 - Exploit Mitigation Controls (quick reference at book 5, page 60)